ssciwr/cookiecutter-cpp-project/{{cookiecutter.project_slug}}/FILESTRUCTURE.md

 {%- endif %}
   * `TODO.md` contains a list of TODOs after running the cookiecutter.
-Following the instructions in that file will give you a fully functional repository with a lot of integration into interesting web services activated and running.
+Following the instructions in that file will give you a fully functional repository with a lot of integration into useful web services activated and running.
   * `FILESTRUCTURE.md` describes the generated files.
 Feel free to remove this from the repository if you do not need it.
 * Other files